syncfusion-content/javascript-docs/js/api/ejListView.md

-Contains the list of data for generating the listview items.
+Contains the list of data for generating the ListView items.

 #### Default Value